TravisWheelerLab/nail/nail/README.md

-# nail workspace
+# nail

 ## About

-This is a cargo workspace for nail, which a biological sequence alignment tool.
+nail is a biological sequence alignment tool.
+Currently, only protein sequence alignment is supported.

+nail uses [MMseqs2](https://github.com/soedinglab/MMseqs2) to find rough alignment seeds to use as a starting point for a highly sensitive, bounded sequence alignment algorithm.

 ## Installation